DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Estimation in real-data and simulated examples

-By default, the parameter tuning is performed on the whole sample, for example in the case of \(K_{tune}\)-fold cross-validation, the entire sample is split into \(K_{tune}\) folds for evaluation of the cross-validated error.
-Alternatively, each of the \(K\) folds used in the cross-fitting procedure could be split up into \(K_{tune}\) subfolds that are then used for evaluation of the candidate models.
+\begin{CodeOutput} Estimates and significance testing of the effect of target variables Estimate.
+Std.
+Error t value Pr(>|t|) X1 3.028980 0.059701 50.736 <2e-16 *** X2 3.008650 0.054301 55.407 <2e-16 *** X3 2.960571 0.053082 55.773 <2e-16 *** X4 -0.037859 0.040976 -0.924 0.3555 X5 0.030018 0.047880 0.627 0.5307 X6 0.003451 0.044419 0.078 0.9381 X7 -0.025875 0.046936 -0.551 0.5814 X8 0.022008 0.044172 0.498 0.6183 X9 -0.014251 0.043765 -0.326 0.7447 X10 0.088653 0.043691 2.029 0.0424 * --- Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
+0.1 ' ' 1 \end{CodeOutput} \end{CodeChunk} By default, the parameter tuning is performed on the whole sample, for example in the case of \(K_{\text{tune}}\)-fold cross-validation, the entire sample is split into \(K_{\text{tune}}\) folds for evaluation of the cross-validated error.
+Alternatively, each of the \(K\) folds used in the cross-fitting procedure could be split up into \(K_{\text{tune}}\) subfolds that are then used for evaluation of the candidate models.
 As a result, the choice of the tuned parameters will be fold-specific.
-To perform fold-specific tuning, users can set the option \texttt{tune\_on\_folds\ =\ TRUE} when calling the method \texttt{tune()}.
+To perform fold-specific tuning, users can set the option \code{tune\_on\_folds\ =\ TRUE} when calling the method \code{tune()}.

-\subsection{Specifications and Modifications of Double Machine Learning}
+\subsection{Specifications and modifications of double machine learning}

-The flexible architecture of the \texttt{DoubleML} package allows users to modify the estimation procedure in many regards.
+The flexible architecture of the \pkg{DoubleML} package allows users to modify the estimation procedure in many regards.
 We will shortly present two examples on how users can adjust the double machine learning framework to their needs in terms of the sample splitting procedure and the score function.

-\subsubsection{Sample Splitting}
+\subsubsection{Sample splitting}

-By default, \texttt{DoubleML} performs cross-fitting as presented in Algorithms 1 and 2.
-Alternatively, all implemented models allow a partition to be provided externally via the method \texttt{set\_sample\_splitting()}.
-Note that by setting \texttt{draw\_sample\_splitting\ =\ FALSE} one can prevent that a partition is drawn during initialization of the model object.
+By default, \pkg{DoubleML} performs cross-fitting as presented in Algorithms 1 and 2.
+Alternatively, all implemented models allow a partition to be provided externally via the method \code{set\_sample\_splitting()}.
+Note that by setting \code{draw\_sample\_splitting\ =\ FALSE} one can prevent that a partition is drawn during initialization of the model object.
 The following calls are equivalent.
-In the first sample code, we use the standard interface and draw the sample-splitting with \(K=4\) folds during initialization of the \texttt{DoubleMLPLR} object.
+In the first sample code, we use the standard interface and draw the sample-splitting with \(K=4\) folds during initialization of the `\code{DoubleMLPLR}'~object.